Image

 • The operator collecting the sample be properly certified

-Appealing the Decision of a Putnam County, MO DWI Administrative Hearing
+How to Appeal a Putnam County, MO DWI Administrative Hearing Decision

 If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Putnam County, MO circuit court within 15 days of the final ruling.
 This appeal must be filed in the circuit court of the Putnam County, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
 A Combs Waterkotte Putnam County, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.

-Once the appeal is filed, the case moves to a de novo hearing—meaning the Putnam County, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
-Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Putnam County, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.
+Once it’s filed, the case moves to a de novo hearing, where the Putnam County, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
+And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Putnam County, MO DWI/DUI attorneys to present a stronger defense.

 However, it’s important to understand that filing an appeal does not automatically delay your suspension or revocation.
 Your driving privileges may still be affected before the appeal hearing occurs, meaning you could be unable to drive until the court makes its ruling.
 If the court ultimately finds insufficient evidence to uphold the suspension, your license can be reinstated, but only after you have already served part of your suspension.